It’s a lot harder to stand out as a brand than ever before.

 Given that 71% of customers claim brand loyalty programs have helped them develop a stronger relationship with the company, you should consider implementing one.

 Customers can be rewarded with tokens and points for every interaction they have with your brand, from resharing a post to purchasing a product.
 They can then be awarded prizes such as free store credit or merchandise, coupons, discount codes, or gift cards once they’ve earned a set number of points.
 Customers who are rewarded in a meaningful way are more likely to become loyal and make repeat purchases.

 8. Nurture Your Leads with Freemiums and Get Them to Upgrade

-Freemium is a popular brand engagement strategy that allows users to try out features of a product like software or web-based apps.
-It is one of the most engaging strategies for attracting many potential consumers.
+While user adoption strategy aims at integrating and onboarding your product into new customers’ live, the freemium is a popular brand engagement strategy that allows users to try out features of a product like software or web-based apps.
+Both are engaging strategies for attracting and retaining many potential consumers.
 This pricing model fits the best for those undecided about whether or not to pay for your product.

 9. Use Push Notifications

 When it comes to effectively engaging with customers, it’s occasionally necessary to remind them what you have to offer.